6 DAYS HORSE RIDING TOUR IN KYRGYZSTAN

 Tour length and Participants

-- Activities 6 days of Horse riding
+6 days of horse riding -

 Price from

-$680 / person (group of 4 ppl)
+$828 / person (group of 4 ppl)

-Kyrgyzstan Horse Riding Tour information
+Kyrgyzstan Horse Riding Tour Information

-Enjoy a breathtaking horseback adventure through the heart of Kyrgyzstan’s wild landscapes.You’ll journey on horseback to remote and stunning locations such as the high-altitude Song Kul Lake and the tranquil Tulpar-Tash pasture, staying overnight in traditional yurts and experiencing the warmth of Kyrgyz nomadic hospitality.
+Enjoy a breathtaking horseback adventure through the heart of Kyrgyzstan’s wild landscapes.
+You’ll journey on horseback to remote and stunning locations around the high-altitude Song-Kol Lake and the scenic south shore of Ysyk-Kol Lake, staying overnight in traditional yurts and experiencing the warmth of Kyrgyz nomadic hospitality.

 For those seeking extra cultural enrichment, optional experiences include a visit to the whimsical Fairy-Tale Canyons or an impressive eagle hunting demonstration.
 This tour is perfect for nature lovers, cultural explorers, and adventure seekers looking to connect deeply with the landscapes and traditions of Kyrgyzstan.